 We wake up, eat breakfast, workout and typically start working by 8:30 or 9am.

 Around noon, we usually try to take a break and eat a healthy lunch.
-As we’re dog people, we also get in some affectionate snuggles with our pups and take them on a walk.
+As we’re dog people (say “hi” to our corgi Oatly!), we also get in some affectionate snuggles with our pups and take them on a walk.

 Around 5pm, we call it a day and enjoy our evenings.

-It’s simple and close to the 9-5 job – but with the flexibility to take breaks and work on things you actually want to work on.
+It’s simple and close to the 9-5 job – but with the flexibility to take breaks and work on things we actually want to work on.

 Once we get to the venue and check in with our couple, everything gets easier.
 Since we’re experienced with weddings, we get into a “flow state” and capture everything we need.
 We usually start with details and candids as everyone is getting ready, then proceed onto things like the first look and portraits.
 The ceremony then rolls by, followed by cocktail hour (where we sometimes take a few minutes to ourselves), then the reception through the end of the night.